-Detailed sample collection and analytical procedures and protocols are provided in Appendix J - Field Activities Plan and Appendix H - Quality Assurance Project Plan.
+Detailed sample collection procedures are presented below, and analytical procedures and protocols are provided in Appendix I - Quality Assurance Project Plan.

-4.4.1 Groundwater Sampling
+4.3.1 Groundwater Sampling

-Groundwater monitoring will be performed every 8 quarters to assess the performance of the remedy.
-Modification to the frequency or sampling requirements will require approval from the NYSDEC.
+Groundwater monitoring will be conducted annually to assess the performance of the remedy.
+Modification to the frequency or sampling requirements will require approval from the NYSDEC project manager.
+The network of monitoring wells has been installed to monitor on-site and downgradient groundwater conditions at the Site.